BSEE Monitors Gulf of Mexico Oil and Gas Activities in Response to Hurricane Ida

-NEW ORLEANS - The Bureau of Safety and Environmental Enforcement (BSEE) activated its Hurricane Response Team as Hurricane Ida made its way through the Gulf.
-The Hurricane Response Team is monitoring offshore oil and gas operators in the Gulf as they evacuate platforms and rigs in response to the storm.
-The team works with offshore operators and other state and federal agencies until operations return to normal and the storm is no longer a threat to Gulf of Mexico oil and gas activities.
+NEW ORLEANS - Bureau of Safety and Environmental Enforcement (BSEE) activated its Hurricane Response Team as Hurricane Ida made its way through the Gulf.
+The Hurricane Response Team is monitoring offshore oil and gas operators in the Gulf as they return to platforms and rigs after the storm.
+The team works with offshore operators and other state and federal agencies until operations return to normal.

-A total of 4 dynamically positioned rigs have moved off location out of the storm's projected path as a precaution.
-This number represents 26.7 percent of the 15 DP rigs currently operating in the Gulf.
+A total of 3 dynamically positioned rigs remain off location.
+This number represents 20 percent of the 15 DP rigs currently operating in the Gulf.
 Dynamically positioned rigs maintain their location while conducting well operations by using thrusters and propellers.
 These rigs are not moored to the seafloor; therefore, they can move off location in a relatively short time frame.
 Personnel remain on-board and return to the location once the storm has passed.

 As part of the evacuation process, personnel activate the applicable shut-in procedure, which can frequently be accomplished from a remote location.
 This involves closing the sub-surface safety valves located below the surface of the ocean floor to prevent the release of oil or gas, effectively shutting in production from wells in the Gulf and protecting the marine and coastal environments.
 Shutting in oil and gas production is a standard procedure conducted by industry for safety and environmental reasons.